imindersingh/gauge-tfl-api-tests/README.md

   - Based on the above assumption, I decided to create checks that were not too specific that would cause the automated tests to be brittle and break, but enough to cover the functionality and desired behaviour.
-For example, I'm checking that for valid `from` and `to` parameters that there is at least one journey option returned, and that there is at least one match returned from the modes provided.
+For example, I'm checking that for valid `from` and `to` parameters that there is at least one journey option returned using at least one match returned from the modes provided.

 ## Automation
 Gauge is a lightweight test automation tool that allows you to write test cases in business language.
+Specs are written in Markdown syntax.
 It is quite similar to Cucumber, but better in my opinion as it has a lot of features such as data persistence, reporting, and a test runner built in.

 It is also very customizable, and you can build your own specific framework features using the interfaces available.